Passionate about health, Alison is a freelance writer/researcher for clients working in nutrition, physiotherapy, and chiropractic.

 - Always use a fresh cotton ball for the other eye if this needs treating, too.

 My top tip, learned from a friend in the US, who had a baby girl in 2016, is to buy a pack of Dr. Fischer's baby eye wipes for use when you are away from home.
-These were recommended by her pediatrician for when she was out and about and not able to use the method outlined above for her baby's sticky eyes.
+Her pediatrician recommended these for when she was out and about and not able to use the method outlined above for her baby's sticky eyes.

 Dr. Fischer's baby eye wipes come in individual, sealed sachets (30 in a pack) and will not irritate sensitive eyes.
 She found them very effective.
 Thankfully, her baby's eye problems have now resolved, but she says she still keeps a couple in her purse, just in case.